 Gardner’s films have received numerous awards, including the Robert J. Flaherty Award for best nonfiction film (twice); the Golden Lion for Best Film at the Florence Film Festival (three times); and First Prizes at the Trento, USA Dallas, Melbourne, Nuoro, EarthWatch, Athens, and San Francisco film festivals.
 His films have been invited to Festivals throughout the world including Jerusalem, Bergen, London, Munich, Toronto, Montreal, Margaret Mead, Marseilles, Locarno, Chicago and Cinema du Réel.

 In the 1970s Gardner produced and hosted Screening Room, a series of more than one hundred 90-minute programs on independent and experimental filmmaking.
-The series, considered an invaluable historical record of modern cinema, has been transferred to digital format, for archival preservation by the Museum of Film and Broadcasting in New York City.
+The series, considered an invaluable historical record of modern cinema, has been transferred to digital format, for archival preservation by the Paley Center for Media (previously known as the Museum of Television & Radio, and the Museum of Broadcasting) in New York City.

 Robert Gardner received Bachelor of Arts and Master of Arts degrees from Harvard University.
 He is a Fellow of the American Academy of Arts and Sciences and the The Academy of Motion Picture Arts and Sciences.